cjk5642/EPSN/README.md

 ---

 ### Sample Response
-Say you would like to query the 1980 NFL season for Week 1 games at the team level.
+Say you would like to query the 1980 NFL season for all games at the team level.
 The search query url will be `https://extractsportsparts.network/?sport=nfl&year=1980&week=1&team=all&player=all&level=team&postseason=false`.
 The response would be as follows:
 ```gml
 graph[
 	multigraph 1